UNC-Libraries/SCTS-Documentation/Labelling and Putting Stuff Away.md

 # Linking to locations in ArchivesSpace

-_This section is in the process of undergoing extenstive revisions by Dawne Howard Lucas, November 2024_
+_This section is in the process of undergoing extenstive revisions by Dawne Howard Lucas, November 2024.
+Revisions are not yet complete!
+Let Dawne know if you need assistance._

 ## Why keep track of locations?